Out and About

-RSPB Old Marsh Hall – Embanked from the sea over 400 years ago, Old Hall Marshes was one of seven blocks of semi-natural grassland remaining in Essex.
+RSPB Old Hall Marshes – Embanked from the sea over 400 years ago, Old Hall Marshes was one of seven blocks of semi-natural grassland remaining in Essex.
 It has developed into a series of outstanding habitats and received several protective designations.

 Freeport – An outlet centre with over 85 famous named stores offering up to 60% off every day, including M&S, Nike, Gap, Home Bargains and Costa.
 Free parking.

 Fenwicks – An award-winning department store.
 Six floors offering everything from fashion to furniture.
 World famous brands, the latest must-haves, superb gifts.

 The Beth Chatto Gardens – Covering 6 acres, these beautiful gardens have become world famous.
 Original problem areas have been transformed into gravel, water and woodland gardens by the careful selection of plants chosen for each habitat.

 Marks Hall – Gardens and Arboretum, feature landscaped woodland walks and footpaths, with vistas across the lakes to the Millennium Walk and the 18th Century Walled Garden.
 The Visitor Centre offers a tea room, gift shop and plant centre.

 Colchester Castle – The largest Norman Keep in Europe.
 Superb Roman displays, hands-on activities and tours.
 An award-winning experience of 2000 years of history.
 Exciting events all year round.